Estee-Noble/CAPSTONE-Customer-Subscription-Project/README.md

 ii.
 Data analysis: Excel helps to provides powerful features like Pivot Tables for quick aggregations and analysis, making it a go-to tool for many analysts.

--  **Power BI**:
-Visualization To create interactive dashboards and visualize customer segments, revenue trends, churn analysis, and more.

 -  **SQL**:
 i.
 Clustering and Segmentation: For creating aggregating data and sorting queries by various segments based on criteria such as subscription type, region, or revenue tier.